Millennials and Minimalism

 Rewarding companies that manufacture intuitive and well-designed products is a good thing for everyone.
 It raises the bar for competitors and the overly-complicated products get weeded out.
 If this results in companies going out of business, I don’t see that as a bad thing.
 It’s creative destruction at its finest.

-The main point of Neutral Function is to celebrate minimalism, inventive product design, and the millennial spirit.
+In the future, I want to write similar blog posts that celebrate minimalism, inventive product design, and the millennial spirit.
 Older people can call us “snowflakes” all they want, I know our generation is moving the world towards a positive future.

 Just because we do things differently, doesn’t make it bad